zuki/retro-v/README.md

 so it stops right there and next cycle is 1st one from new address effectively re-initing the pipeline (so branch penalty is only 1 cycle).
 In case of memory access (LOAD or STORE) state machine stays in cycle 4 for a while (to load or store bytes from/to memory one by one wasting from 1 to 5 extra cycles) and next instruction in pipeline is kind of frozen between cycle 1 and cycle 2 in the same time.

+If we count only "visible" cycles (from the beginning of one instructions to the beginning of the next one) then:

+* JAL/JALR take 5 cycles always (because of branching)
+* BEQ/BNE/BLT/BGE/BLTU/BGEU take 4 cycles if condition is false (no branching) or 5 cycles if true
+* LB/LBU take 5 cycles (because of 1 extra cycle to read 1 byte from memory)
+* LH/LHU take 6 cycles (because of 2 extra cycles to read 2 bytes from memory)
+* LW takes 8 cycles (because of 4 extra cycles to read 4 bytes from memory)
+* SB takes 6 cycles (because of 1 extra cycle to write 1 byte to memory and 1 preparational cycle)
+* SH takes 7 cycles (because of 2 extra cycles to read 2 bytes from memory and 1 preparational cycle)
+* SW takes 9 cycles (because of 4 extra cycles to read 4 bytes from memory and 1 preparational cycle)
+* Everything else takes 4 cycles (plus 2 hidden cycles on the 2nd stage of pipeline)

 ## Compliance tests